- SCU Home Page

-LEAD - Leadership Excellence and Academic Development - The LEAD Scholars Program is a four-year program for first generation college students (students whose parents did not attend college) focused on academics, community engagement, and service.
-Administered by the University Honors Program, this program begins in the freshman year to ensure students’ smooth transition from high school to college.
-It continues through students’ senior year by connecting students with internships, graduate school preparation, and leadership opportunities.
+LEAD - Leadership Excellence and Academic Development - The LEAD Scholars Program is a program for first generation college students (students whose parents did not attend college) focused on academics, community engagement, and service.
+Administered by the University Honors Program, this program is open to both first year students and transfer students, supporting them throughout their college career.

-If you fit these criteria, will be attending SCU, and would like to find out more information about the program or would like to express your interest in the program, please contact our offices.
-If you contact us by May 1st we will be able to consider your interest in our selection process.
-However, contacting us does not guarantee your selection into the program.
+If you are a first generation college student, will be attending SCU, and would like to find out more information about the program or would like to express your interest in the program, please contact our offices.

 This program academically challenges students while also exposing them to university culture and community.
 The program also provides academic and advising support, peer mentoring, and community building.
 The majority of programs take place during students’ freshman year to ensure a successful transition from high school to college.
 We are also currently expanding our programming to include workshops and other programs to address the interests of sophomores, juniors and seniors.